AliTopal89/practicego/README.md

 ### Generics

+Generics are a way of writing code that is independent of the specific types being used.
+Functions and types may now be written to use any of a set of types.

 The Go compiler expects you to write your functions, structs e.t.c. by describing what types you wish to work with.

 You can't pass a `string` to a function that expects an `integer`.